S-PRITHIKA/quizapp/README.md

 * Keyboard interaction for Enter key submission.
 * Clear visual feedback on correct and incorrect answers.

-Technologies Used
+🔹Technologies Used

 * HTML5 – Semantic markup for structure
 * CSS3 – Advanced styling, animations, gradients, and responsive design
 * JavaScript – Quiz logic, timer, score tracking, robot interactions, and confetti animation
 * SVG – Custom robot illustration with animations

- Setup and Installation
+ 🔹Setup and Installation

 1. Clone or download the repository: